Trade Forex Trading

 How Do I Read a Currency Quote

-A currency quote represents the exchange rate between two currencies; referred to as forex currency pairs.
-Currencies in the market are traded in pairs, e.g. EURUSD, GBPUSD, USDCHF & USDJPY.
-The first one currency in the forex currency pair is known as the Base currency while the second currency in the forex currency pair is known as the Quote currency.
+A currency quote shows the value of one currency compared to another, which is known as forex currency pairs.
+Currencies are traded in the market in pairs, for example EURUSD, GBPUSD, USDCHF and USDJPY.
+The first currency in the forex currency pair is known as the Base currency and the second currency in the forex currency pair is known as the Quote currency.

 Explanation of EURUSD Currency Pair - Forex Base Currency and Quote Currency

-EUR USD is one of the major currency pair in forex trading, thenceforth we shall use it for our example:
+EUR USD is recognized as one of the primary currency pairs in forex trading: we will therefore utilize it for demonstration:

 EURUSD